yreisoglu/mern-generic-crud/README.md

 ### Prerequisites

 First requirement is Node package manager.
 Npm allows to install and manage the packages on your project.
-So you can download the npm from link below.
+So you can download the node from link below.

 -   [Node.js](https://nodejs.org/en/)

-The other requirement is mongodb community server.
+The other requirement is MongoDB community server.
 You should download and install it.
 After installation don't forget to add mongo.exe's path to your computer's environment variables.

 -   [MongoDB](https://www.mongodb.com/try/download/community)